Skip to main content

 *Three plants at ~$20 each (1 male, 2 female).

 Juice value: sea buckthorn juice at health food stores runs $15-25 per liter.
 A liter requires roughly 1-1.5 lbs of berries.
-At 10 lbs of berries from two established shrubs, you’re producing juice that would retail at $100-150 per liter equivalent.
+At 10 lbs of berries from two established shrubs, you’re producing the equivalent of $100-150 in retail juice value.

 Growing requirements